jhipster/generator-jhipster-react-native/docs/project-structure.md

 ### config

-Initialize and configure things here.
+Initialize and configure things in this folder.

-- `app-config.js` - simple React Native configuration here, contains the JHipster API url and app URL scheme
+- `app-config.js` - configuration for your React Native app, contains the JHipster API url and app URL scheme
 - `debug-config.js` - define how you want your debug environment to act
 - `reactotron-config.js` - configures [Reactotron](https://github.com/infinitered/reactotron) in your project.
 - `redux-persist.js` - configures Redux Persist